garysassano/serverless-otlp-forwarder/README.md

 ]
 ```

+### Configuring the Collector Endpoint and Authentication

 The forwarder requires a secret in AWS Secrets Manager to define the collector endpoint and authentication headers.
 This secret configures where the telemetry data will be sent, whether to an observability vendor or a self-hosted OpenTelemetry collector.

 By default, the forwarder looks for a secret with the key `lambda-otlp-forwarder/keys/default`.
 This key prefix can be customized using the `CollectorsSecretsKeyPrefix` parameter in the [SAM template](template.yaml).

-To create the default secret, you can just use the AWS CLI (or the AWS console as you prefer):
+To create the default secret, which is used to both send the forwarder telemetry as well as the other applications telemetry data, you can just use the AWS CLI (or the AWS console as you prefer):

 ```bash
 aws secretsmanager create-secret \